Undergraduate Courses

 History 300: History at Work & History 301: History Internship Seminar

-History 303: A History of Greek Civilization
+History 303: History of Greek Civilization

 Instructor: Claire Taylor

-Description: This course examines Greek political, cultural and social history in the Archaic and Classical periods with a focus on political and social unity and division.
+Description: This course examines Greek political, cultural, and social history in the Archaic and Classical periods with a focus on political and social unity and division.
 We will examine the creation and development of political communities, the different ways in which these were run, how they came into conflict with one another and amongst themselves, and the social and cultural context from which they changed the Mediterranean world.

 History 328: Environmental History of Europe